8ta4/say/README.md

 > How are my transcriptions organized?

-`say` organizes your transcripts in a specific directory structure to make it easy for you to locate your files.
-Here's how it works:
+`say` organizes your transcripts in a specific directory structure:

 ```
 .local/share/say/